sesteva/megarepo/README.md

 Once it is done, please run `rush update` to install all deps.

-Until we automate this, you need ot make two small changes on your apps
+Until we automate this, you need to make two small changes on your apps

 In package.json